 Just include a brief description indicating your new username in your profile description and a pinned Tweet if you want.
 You can see what I’ve done here at twitter.com/JosephLiu_.
 I may eventually cancel this account, but it’s a good for the temporary transition period.

-Securing your desired profile URL allows you to have a more professional-looking handle, and also allow you to have a consistent personal branding across all your social media profile (I use @JosephPLiu across most my social media platforms including LinkedIn and YouTube).
+If you’re not able to get your desired username, you could always try to come up with another username.
+However, securing your desired profile URL allows you to have a more professional-looking handle, and also allow you to have a consistent personal branding across all your social media profile (I use @JosephPLiu across most my social media platforms including LinkedIn and YouTube).